 If the rodenticide keeps vanishing but your rodents are still there, you have a couple of possibilities:

-- If you’re not using bait stations, the rodents may drag away an enormous quantity of bait before they get around to eating any of it.
-(With a properly deployed bait station, all they can do is nibble at the bait, in which case they swallow it.)
+- If you’re not using bait stations, the rodents can drag away an enormous quantity of bait before they get around to eating any of it.
+With a properly deployed bait station using bait blocks, they can’t take the bait away.
+All they can do is nibble at the bait, in which case they swallow it.
+Use bait stations with bait blocks.

 - You have more rodents than you thought, so it takes more bait than you thought.
-Keep refilling the bait stations until feeding ceases.
+Either way, keep refilling the bait stations until feeding ceases.

 Rodents Aren’t Eating the Bait